GOLDLab-experiments/VIBE/README.md

 # VIBE - Visual Intelligence-Based Engine

-## Overview
+## 🧠 Overview

-VIBE is a sophisticated scene analysis and classification engine.
-It processes visual data from a camera feed to understand the context of a scene.
-By leveraging a combination of state-of-the-art machine learning models, VIBE can identify objects, recognize human emotions, and analyze body posture to classify a scene as "Benign," "Malicious," or "Authorized."
+**VIBE** is a sophisticated scene analysis and classification engine that processes visual data from a camera feed to understand the context of a scene.
+By combining state-of-the-art machine learning models, VIBE can identify objects, recognize human emotions, and analyze body posture to classify scenes as **"Benign," "Malicious," or "Authorized."**

-This project is a component of a larger system which controlls the robot's movements.
-For more details and installation instructions, please visit: [Link to main project]
+This project is part of a larger system responsible for controlling a robot’s movements.
+👉 For full system details and installation instructions, see: **[Link to main project]**

+---

-## How It Works
+## ⚙️ How It Works

-The system operates in a pipeline:
+The system follows a structured pipeline:

+1. **Frame Capture**
-1.  **Frame Capture**: An image frame is captured from a video stream.
+   A single image frame is captured from the video stream.

+2. **Parallel Processing**
-2.  **Parallel Processing**: The frame is simultaneously fed into three specialized modules:
+   The frame is sent simultaneously to three specialized modules:
-    *   Object Detection
+   - Object Detection
-    *   Emotion Recognition
+   - Emotion Recognition
-    *   Skeleton Detection
+   - Skeleton Detection

+3. **Data Aggregation**
-3.  **Data Aggregation**: The outputs from these modules—a list of detected objects, recognized emotions, and key skeletal landmarks—are collected.
+   Outputs from the modules—objects, emotions, and skeletal landmarks—are collected and combined.

+4. **LLM-Based Analysis**
-4.  **LLM-Based Analysis**: The aggregated data is formatted into a detailed prompt and sent to a Large Language Model (LLM).
+   The combined data is formatted into a prompt and sent to a **Large Language Model (LLM)** for interpretation.

+5. **Scene Classification**
-5.  **Scene Classification**: The LLM analyzes the prompt and provides a final classification for the scene, along with a justification for its decision.
+   The LLM analyzes the prompt and returns a final scene label along with a rationale.

+---

-## Components
+## 🧩 Components

 ### 1. LLM Orchestrator (`LLM.py`)

-This is the central nervous system of VIBE.
-It orchestrates the other components and uses a powerful Large Language Model (`Qwen/Qwen3-0.6B`) to interpret the combined data.
-It uses few-shot prompting to guide the LLM into providing a consistent and accurate classification.
+The central controller of VIBE.
+It coordinates all other components and uses the `Qwen/Qwen3-0.6B` LLM for prompt-based scene classification.
+Few-shot prompting is used for consistency and accuracy.

 ### 2. Object Detection (`ObjectDetection/ObjectDetector.py`)

-This module uses a YOLO (You Only Look Once) model (`yolov8l-oiv7.pt`) to detect and identify various objects within the captured frame.
-The list of detected objects and their confidence scores are passed to the orchestrator.
+Uses a YOLOv8 model (`yolov8l-oiv7.pt`) to detect objects in the scene.
+It outputs object labels and confidence scores to the orchestrator.

 ### 3. Emotion Recognition (`EmotionRecognition/EmotionRecognizer.py`)

-This component utilizes the OpenVINO toolkit to perform high-speed emotion recognition.
-It identifies faces in the image and classifies their expressions into categories such as 'neutral', 'happy', 'sad', 'surprise', or 'anger'.
+Utilizes the OpenVINO toolkit for fast emotion recognition.
+It detects faces and classifies expressions into categories such as *neutral*, *happy*, *sad*, *surprised*, and *angry*.

 ### 4. Skeleton Detection (`skeleton.py`)

-Using the MediaPipe library, this module detects human poses by identifying key skeletal landmarks.
-This provides insights into body language and posture, which is a crucial element for contextual understanding.
+Employs the MediaPipe library to detect human poses by extracting key skeletal landmarks—crucial for interpreting posture and body language.

 ### 5. Model Downloader (`download_models.py`)

-This utility script ensures that all the necessary models for the Emotion Recognition module are downloaded and available, making the setup process smoother.
+A utility script to automatically download all required models for the Emotion Recognition module, simplifying setup.

+---

-## Authors
+## 👥 Authors

-*   Gali Tal
+- Gali Tal
-*   Arbel Tepper
+- Arbel Tepper